 - Willingness to self-identify as a person in recovery with a history of managing one’s own illness.

 - Basic computer skills including Microsoft Office.

 - Meet State and Agency requirements for passing a criminal background check and driving record upon hire and as required thereafter.

 - Valid Alaska driver’s license or ability to obtain an Alaska driver’s license within 90 days of hire and a clean driving record for the 3 previous years.

 - Must be able to obtain First Aid/CPR following hire.

 - Must be 21 years of age or older.

-Application Instructions: To be considered for an available position with JAMHI, you must submit both your resume and your employment application.
+Application Instructions: To be considered for a position with JAMHI, you must submit both your resume and our employment application.
 Be sure to complete all requested information on the application form.
 Do not write “See Resume” on the application.
 Incomplete applications will not be considered.
-You may submit your paperwork by email to HR@jamhi.org or drop it off at our clinic located at 3406 Glacier Hwy.
+You may submit your paperwork by email HR@jamhi.org or by drop off at our clinic located at 3406 Glacier Hwy.